ray-project/ray/doc/source/tune-usage.rst

     # If you have 4 CPUs on your machine, this will run 1 trial at a time.
     tune.run(trainable, num_samples=10, resources_per_trial={"cpu": 4})

 To leverage GPUs, you can set ``gpu`` in ``resources_per_trial``.
 A trial will only be executed if there are resources available.
-See more details about `resource allocation <tune-usage#resource-allocation-using-gpus>`_, which provides more details about GPU usage and trials that are distributed:
+See the section on`resource allocation <tune-usage#resource-allocation-using-gpus>`_, which provides more details about GPU usage and trials that are distributed:

 .. code-block:: python